Elam Ending: The Basketball Tournament

-In The Basketball Tournament, the game clock is turned off at the first whistle with up to four minutes remaining.
+In The Basketball Tournament, the game clock is turned off at the first whistle with under four minutes remaining.
 In 2017, The Basketball Tournament's play-in games utilized the Elam Ending rules.
 Since the 2018 edition, the Elam Ending has been used in all games.
 Originally, the target score was seven points more than team leading or tie score; since 2019, the target score is eight points more than the leading team's/tied score.

 Starting with the 2020 tournament, a rule change was made in order to make a game-ending free throw slightly less likely.
 If the defensive team commits a non-shooting foul during the Elam Ending with the offensive team in the bonus, the offense receives one free throw plus possession.
 According to TBT organizers, this eliminated an incentive for teams to foul in one specific situation—when the defense could reach the target score with a free throw or two-point basket while the offense needed a three-pointer.
 The idea for this change came from a user that Elam interacted with on a message board.

 Through the 2019 tournament, Jeremy Pargo of Overseas Elite was the TBT leader in making game-winning shots during the Elam Ending, with five (in the 2018 and 2019 tournaments, Overseas Elite won a total of 10 games).
 During the 2020 tournament, Golden Eagles forward Jamil Wilson tied his record and ultimately broke it in 2021.